-Ethical issues related to combined uses of AI for EO can emerge either in the context of AI ethics or data ethics.
+Ethical issues related to combined uses of AI and EO can emerge either in the context of AI ethics or Data Ethics.
 The principles linked to each of these overlap.
-However, it is helpful to understand them separately.
+However, it is useful to understand them separately.